-Succulents are a lot easier to grow and require very little care as long as you feed them with proper nutrients.
+Succulents are a lot easier to grow in your home garden or balcony gardens and require very little care as long as you feed them with proper nutrients.
 However, an excessively moist environment can lead its root to rot.
 This is where an infection develops and spreads through the plant .
 You don’t want your plant at the risk of rotting.
 Here we have discussed some qualities that you need to take care of before choosing the best soil for succulents.

 What qualities to check in Succulents :